 - Contests, giveaways, and special offers

 Watch the video to see several great newsletter examples and listen to Daniel and Jell explain what’s great about each of them.
 You can also visit www.reallygoodemails.com to get more ideas for your newsletter.

-How to structure your newsletter
+How to structure your small business newsletter

 Once you’re created and uploaded your content, you’re ready to put together your email.
 In the video, Daniel and Jell walk you through setting up an account with MailChimp and go over their easy-to-use email templates.
 Keep in mind that MailChimp has both free and paid templates, so you can get started even if your budget is very small.

 If you’re a regular Invoice2go user, you can easily export your client list from the app and upload it directly to MailChimp.
 This allows you to create your newsletter email list or add it to an existing one.
 Daniel demonstrates how to do this, and Jell explains how to add a form to your website so you can continually grow your email list.

 As far as your writing goes, keep your language simple and authentic to how you speak in real life.
 Use short sentences and friendly wording to share your ideas.
 Take advantage of services like Grammarly to ensure your content is typo-free and easy to read.

 Don’t forget to include links to your social media accounts in your newsletter.
 MailChimp’s templates make these easy to add, and this is a simple way to help build your online presence.